Pan-Canadian-Genome-Library/pcgl-authz/docs/authorization.md

 ## Registering a study

-Before any data can be uploaded for a study, a PCGL admin must register the study in the system via the `\study` endpoint.
+Before any data can be uploaded for a study, a PCGL admin must register the study in the system via the `/study` endpoint.
 Only the study id is required - this should be provided by the study and must be unique within the PCGL.
 For CPHI projects, we have agreed on the format of the study id in advance.

 The endpoint also takes an optional list of data submitters (users who can add / edit data for this study).

-The `study` endpoint does not have an update option, so to modify the list of data submitters, an admin has to GET the study and then re-POST it with the existing + new information.
+The `/study` endpoint does not have an update option, so to modify the list of data submitters, an admin has to GET the study and then re-POST it with the existing + new information.

 CAUTION: A POST request to the ingest/program replaces any existing program registration data for that program.